moodle/devdocs/docs/apis/subsystems/files/index.md

     }

     // For a plugin which does not specify the itemid, you may want to use:
-    $itemid = null to make your code more consistent.
+    $itemid = null; //to make your code more consistent.

     // Extract the filename / filepath from the $args array.
     $filename = array_pop($args); // The last item in the $args array.